jpaulm/drawfbp/README.md

 Running DrawFBP
 ----

-DrawFBP can be executed directly by executing its .jar file, but, as of v2.15.10, it needs the 2D geometry jar file.
-You can download DrawFBP from Maven (search for DrawFBP), or from the latest release in the <a href="https://github.com/jpaulm/drawfbp/releases">DrawFBP Releases</a> directory in GitHub.
+DrawFBP can be executed directly by executing its jar file, but, as of v2.15.10, it needs the 2D geometry jar file.
+You can download DrawFBP from Maven (search for DrawFBP), but you will also need the 2D geometry jar file to run.
+To run DrawFBP's Help facility, you will need the standard javax.help JavaHelp jar file.
+All of these jar files will be held in the project's `lib` directory (thanks, Toivo!).

 DrawFBP has been compiled to run on Java 1.8.

-As of Release v2.15.10, DrawFBP requires the `math.geom2d` jar file.
-It can be obtained from Maven Central, by doing a search for artifact `math.geom2d`, or from the Release assets for Releases starting with v2.15.10 in drawfbp/Releases.
+The `math.geom2d` jar file can be obtained from Maven Central, by doing a search for artifact `math.geom2d`, or from the Release assets for Releases starting with v2.15.10 in drawfbp/Releases.
 After downloading:

 - for Eclipse you can then update your project Properties/Build Path entry to specify its location.